 Succession planning is a hot topic these days, but according to surveys, not many businesses are taking it seriously.
 Here are six common myths about succession planning and the proof against them.

 Of late, the topic of succession planning has sparked much concern.
 However, it seems few organizations have heeded the warning.
-According to a Human Resource Planning Society and Hewitt Associates study, fewer than 60% of companies have a succession plan in place.
+According to a Nationwide study, 60% of small businesses do not have a succession plan in place.

 Below are some of the most common myths about succession planning.